flub78/ddd-gen/doc/metadata_table.md

 Something a little more flexible is to use a special table in the database.

-It is possible to modify it on the fly and the seed procedure can be generated from the table itself. https://github.com/orangehill/iseed
+It is possible to modify it on the fly and the seed procedure can be generated from the table itself.
+See below.

 ## Metadata structure